-The Saskatchewan Election Act is a model of voting rights for travellers.
+The Saskatchewan Election Act is a model of voting rights for travellers seeking to participate in provincial elections.
 Mail-in balloting is permitted and any voter who presents satisfactory evidence to a returning officer or to the chief electoral officer that he or she will be unable to vote at an advance poll or on polling day will be able to vote by absentee ballot.
 An absentee ballot application may be submitted by fax or other means of electronic transmission and must include the applicant voter's signature in a graphical representation.
 Applications for an absentee ballot, supported by the appropriate proof of identity and residency, may be made at any time between the issue of a writ for an election and eight days before polling day.
 An absentee voter may vote either for a candidate or a political party; this means that a ballot may be sent before nominations have closed.
 A photocopy of satisfactory proof of the voter's identity and place of ordinary residence is to be attached to the application.
 Saskatchewan is also the only province that will accept mail-in ballots received after the close of polls, provided they were post-marked before.
-Election dates are fixed in the province of Saskatchewan; they are held on the first Monday in November every four years.
+Saskatchewan's next provincial election is statutorily set to occur on November 2, 2020 (55 months following the April 2016 election).